 Soluble extract (SE) is determined by taking 60g of the draff sample, crushing with a mortar, adding 450ml of distilled cold water and then filtering before measuring the gravity of the extract obtained.
-A benchmark value for SE would be less than 1% of total available extract.
+A benchmark value for SE would be less than 1% of the total available extract.
 We report the Soluble Extract in Litres Degree Per KG (L°/kg).
-For a typical distilling malt the available extract is 300 L°/kg (as is) so less than 3L°/kg (1%) would be an acceptable value.
-Since the soluble extract is predominantly starch derived sugars in an aqueous solution, the presence of SE in the spent grain is really only as a result of leaving residual wort behind after the final water, i.e. not draining the final water fully to the weak worts tank.
+For a typical distilling malt, the available extract is 300 L°/kg (as is), so less than 3L°/kg (1%) would be an acceptable value.
+Since the soluble extract is predominantly starch derived sugars in an aqueous solution, the presence of SE in the spent grain is only as a result of leaving residual wort behind after the final water, i.e. not draining the final water fully to the weak worts tank.
 This could be as a result of cutting the final water volume short, shortening the final water drain off for expediency or miscalculating the initial water volumes which would result in the first scenario.
 Milling the grist too finely resulting in a compacted bed and a lack of free space for the wort to freely drain could also cause soluble extract to be left in the mash.

 Total residual extract (TRE) is determined by taking 30g of the draff sample, crushing, then mashing with 25g of a control malt @ 65°C for 2 hours.
 The gravity of the extract obtained is then measured.
-The purpose of this test is to convert any residual gelatinised starch into soluble extract and measure it.
-An efficient distillery’s spent draff should show less than 1.5% TRE, demonstrating full conversion of starch into extract through the action of amylase activity.
-In a brewery, the full conversion of starch into extract is determined by a simple iodine test.
-Saccharification of starch is usually achieved in 15-20 mins, but is very much dependent on the amylase levels in the malt, the mash temperature, mash thickness and the mashing time.
-A high TRE could indicate issues with temperature control, a lack of amylase enzymes in the malt), too high mashing temperatures thus denaturing enzymes (alpha amylase which is responsible for the saccharification of starch operates in an optimal range of 68-72C –and is denatured at 80C).
+The purpose of this test is to convert any residual gelatinised starch into a soluble extract and measure it.
+An efficient distillery’s spent draff should show less than 1.5% TRE, demonstrating the full conversion of starch into extract through the action of amylase activity.
+In a brewery, the total conversion of starch into extract is determined by a simple iodine test.
+Saccharification of starch is usually achieved in 15-20 mins but is very much dependent on the amylase levels in the malt, the mash temperature, mash thickness and the mashing time.
+A high TRE could indicate issues with temperature control, a lack of amylase enzymes in the malt), too high mashing temperatures thus denaturing enzymes (alpha-amylase which is responsible for the saccharification of starch operates in an optimal range of 68-72C –and is denatured at 80C).

 Total Potential Extract (TPE) is determined by taking 30g of draff, crushing to make a slurry with 5g of control malt with a total of 125mls of water, boiling for 1 hour, cooling to 65C, adding 20g of control malt and a further 150mls of water, then mashing for 2 hours at 65°C. The gravity of the extract obtained is then measured.
 An efficient distillery would show TPE level of no more than 2%.
 The effect of boiling in this test is to ensure all starch is gelatinised and then mashing to ensure that all possible starch is converted to extract.
 We would expect this value to be <2% for an efficient distillery.
 This is an excellent measure of whether the required gelatinisation temperature has been reached.